SamPom100/CS411_Project/Assignments/Assignment2.md

 ### User Story 1
 - User opens our web-app
 - User inputs the place they want to go
-- Web app recommends checks backend
+- Web app recommends checks backend server to see if that place has been searched before
+- If NOT, then it checks